vinay095/image-converter/README.md

 # image-converter
-change a colored image to black and white, or find the outlines/borders of objects
+change a colored image to black and white, or find the outlines/borders of objects in the image